 What this means for Tesla investors?

 The general consensus across the board of analysts is slightly bullish, with institutional price targets for this month suggesting an average Buy rating (April 2021 Targets).
 However, it’s important to note over the past 6 months the average rating from analysts sat at a neutral/hold.
-This does suggest institutions are practising caution with Tesla, especially considering the current external factors influencing production including the semi-conductor crisis.
+This does suggest institutions are practising caution with Tesla stock.
+Especially considering the current external factors influencing production including the semi-conductor crisis and US-China trade tensions.

 Looking deeper into Tesla’s financial performance and forecasts